sclarkstone/milestoneProject2/README.md

 * Navigation bar

-    * Featured on all three pages, the full responsive bar includes Logo (links to homepage), home page, gallery and contact page and is identical in each page to allow for easy navigation.
+    * Featured on both pages, the full responsive bar includes Logo (links to homepage), home page and map page and is identical in each page to allow for easy navigation.
     * This section will allow the user to easily navigate between pages without having to revert back to the previous page via the browsers back button.
     * The navigation bar uses a collapsed 'hamburger' style for the link on mobile devices and smaller screen sizes.